Title: | Minimalist Async Evaluation Framework for R |

 or ssh_config

-provided and ‘n’ is disregarded.
+‘n’ is disregarded.

 If ‘remote’ is not supplied, the shell commands for deploying nodes manually on remote resources are automatically printed to the console.